tokenika/tokenika.github.io/WarsawBlock.md

     What we are missing is an operating system.

     EOS is much more than just a decentralized computer.
 Actually, it is a full-blown decentralized operating system, including a built-in storage solution based on IPFS.
 What this means is that there are features embedded right in the blockchain which can be utilized by any advanced application built on EOS.
-Those include: databases, account permissions, account recovery, scheduling, authentication, inter-app communication.
+Those include: databases, account permissions, account recovery, scheduling, authentication, inter-app communication, biometric 2nd factor validation.
 Thus application developers building on EOS only need to write code for what is unique for their application, whereas the fundamental functionality is delivered by the blockchain itself.

     Let's focus on just one of those built-in features - account recovery.
 What this means is that if you're hacked and your private key has been changed by the hacker, you can still recover the funds, provided you know the private key before it was changed.
 Can you imagine **not** having this feature, if you aim for mass adoption?